 Depending on the direction and speed of the wind, a pop-up may be turned into a homerun or a game can be turned into a pitcher’s duel depending on the conditions.
 If the wind is blowing out, it is reasonable to predict that there will be more base hits and home runs.
 A game with more base hits and home runs is an entertaining game, but it will take longer for each inning to be completed if there are more base runners on base.
 On the other hand, if the wind is blowing directly into the stadium from centerfield, the game might quickly devolve into a pitcher’s duel, which would be a shame.

-This would be owing to the fact that the pitchers’ pitches have higher velocity and that fly balls are staying in the park as a result.
 Once a game becomes a pitcher’s duel, the time will pass much more rapidly!

 Cold and Warm Temperatures Extend Length of Games